 Following chiropratic adjustment

-Thermography can be used as a whole-body approach to wellness because a thermogram can pinpoint abnormalities long before the body’s sensory organs can identify them.
-Therefore, the establishment of a baseline representing your unique thermal pattern allows for the comparison of changes over time.
+Thermography can be used as a whole-body approach to wellness because a thermogram can pinpoint abnormalities at times, even before the body’s sensory organs can identify them.
+Therefore, the establishment of a baseline representing your unique thermal pattern allows for the comparison of changes over time, and the is the greatest benefit of thermography.